 We went to the Nature Reserve at Shangri-La's Rasa Ria Resort (fancy, I know).
 It was a steep and very warm hike up a lot of stairs to the feeding platform, but nan managed to battle through it pretty well.
 Afterwards the cafe was nice to chill out and have a bite to eat/cold drink before heading on the bus back to where we were staying.

 I took a day trip (flight from Sabah to Sandakan) to see the Sepilok Rehabilitation centre.
 It was quite a pricey trip, and we only saw one or two organutans.
 I'd suggest skipping that if you're short on budget.

 Again, this was a few years back, but my best suggestion would be to head to the Shangri La (You don't have to stay there, just check pricing for the day trip).

-Enjoy the trip! over 1 year ago
+Enjoy the trip! about 2 years ago